lavinma/cse15l-lab-reports/LabReport5.md

 javac -cp ../libs/junit-4.13.2.jar:../libs/hamcrest-2.2.jar:.
 ArrayTests.java
 java -cp ../libs/junit-4.13.2.jar:../libs/hamcrest-2.2.jar:. org.junit.runner.JUnitCore ArrayTests
 ```
+<br/>The command line that triggered the bug was: `bash test.sh`
+<br/>This line triggered the bug because it executed the bash file that compiled and ran the `ArrayTests.java`.
+And, in that file was where the `reversed()` method was called and the bug was triggered.

 ## Part 2 - Reflection
 I learned a lot of new advice from one of my lab group mates.
 She was a junior and during one lab we talked about classes together and it was really cool hearing her experiences and her plans for the future.
 Because she was a few years ahead of me, she had new perspectives and advice I was able to use when picking new classes.